 On the bright side, the lower resolution of the screen helps in minimal battery consumption but on the cost of saturation.

 Vivo is infamous for its software Funtouch OS that looks like the iOS had a baby with Android.
 Vivo Y91 comes with version 4.5 of the said software.
-The software is based on Android 8.1 Oreo and although being a blatant rip off of iOS, it is still manageable and provides some good features.
+The software is based on Android 8.1 Oreo, and although being a blatant rip-off of iOS, it is still manageable and provides some good features.

 Although there is no way to enable the app drawer, you can enable gesture navigation through the phone even though it was not originally meant for Android Pie.

-Other than that, the Jovi Assistant plays its part in Game Mode and handling some AI camera tricks and other than that you’ll see no practical use of the assistant.
+Other than that, the Jovi Assistant plays its part in Game Mode and handling some AI camera tricks, and other than that, you’ll see no practical use of the assistant.

-Performance & Battery
+Performance and Battery

-Vivo Y91 comes with MediaTek MTK6762 so, we didn’t get our hopes too high regarding the performance of the phone but we were surprised to witness the poor performance of the device.
+Vivo Y91 comes with MediaTek MTK6762 so, we didn’t get our hopes too high regarding the performance of the phone, but we were surprised to witness the poor performance of the device.
 Here is how the phone performed in benchmark tests.

 With a massive 4030mAH battery, you can easily eke out two days of moderate battery usage from Vivo Y91

 The heavy usage battery test is always the real deal if you truly want to know the battery optimization of a phone.
-Despite the phone did not perform very well, the battery saved it from being a completely useless device.
+Although the phone did not perform very well, the battery saved it from being a completely useless device.

-Vivo Y91 comes with a dual camera setup just like every other mid-range smartphone these days.
+Vivo Y91 comes with a dual-camera setup, just like every other mid-range smartphone these days.
 13MP + 2MP lenses grace the rear of the phone while an 8MP snapper sits in the waterdrop notch on the front.

-As said earlier, the HDR is inconsistent, it may surprise you and sometimes it may shock you.
+As said earlier, the HDR is inconsistent, it may surprise you, and sometimes it may shock you.

 If not for a sturdy design and a long-lasting battery, Vivo Y91 would have been a mess.
 The device has a great battery that can easily last two days with moderate use.
 Sadly the same cannot be said for camera and performance.

-The entry-level chipset from MediaTek is not optimized in good shape to handle the heavy tasks.
-So if you are an average user with no concern for a great camera or an ultimate performance and just want the massive battery, we suggest you go for it.
+The entry-level chipset from MediaTek is not optimized in good shape to handle heavy tasks.
+So if you are an average user with no concern for a great camera or an ultimate performance and want the massive battery, we suggest you go for it.